During the year, you’ll be able to witness a spectacular phenomenon in New York, the Manhattanhenge.

 It’s also called the Manhattan Solstice.

-Every year, the event takes place twice during 2 days:
+Every year, the event takes place twice for two days:

 – one day you can see the sun in full, also known as Full Sun on the Grid